MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 You can [install the libraries in an environment](environment-manage-library.md) and [attach it to the code items](create-and-use-environment.md#attach-an-environment-to-a-notebook-or-a-spark-job-definition) if you want to persist the library specifications.

 One benefit of doing so is that it saves duplicated effort if running the code requires common libraries all the time.
-Once successfully installed in the environment, they are effective in all Spark sessions if the environment is attached.
+Once successfully installed in the environment, they're effective in all Spark sessions if the environment is attached.

 Another benefit is that library configuration granularity lower than the workspace level is supported.
 One environment can be attached to multiple code artifacts.
 If you have a subset of notebooks or Spark job definitions in one workspace that require the same libraries, attach them to the same environment.
 Admin, member, and contributor of the workspace can create, edit, and attach the environment.